Lower Island Track and Field Championship

 Centennial Stadium, University of Victoria

 Player registration forms for Schools to B.C.
-School Sports, (on-line) no later than April 18 (may add names up to May 2).
+School Sports, (on-line) no later than April 18.

 - Age Categories